Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Preliminaries

-where $I'$ is ideal generated by $t$-minors of $\mathcal M'$, is again a free resolution, and $R'/I'$ is flat over $A$. \item \cite[Theorem 20.15a]{eisenbud} Conversely to the first bullet, if a complex
+where $I'$ is the ideal generated by the $t$-minors of $\mathcal M'$, is again a free resolution, and $R'/I'$ is flat over $A$. \item \cite[Theorem 20.15a]{eisenbud} Conversely to the first bullet, if a complex

 is exact, then there is a nonzero divisor $z\in R$ such that $I=zI_t(\mathcal M)$, where $I_t(\mathcal M)$ is the ideal generated by the maximal minors.
 Then the $i$-th entry of the matrix $f$ is {$(-1)^{i}z$~ times ~the ~$i$-th~ minor~ of~ $\mathcal M$}.
-The ideal $I_t(\mathcal M)$ has the depth equal to 2. \end{itemize} \end{twr} We state standard properties of resultants that are heavily used from Section \ref{chapter6}. {\begin{lem} [{\cite[ Chapter 3, §6 Proposition 1, Proposition 3]{Cox-book}}] Let $R$ be a $\kk$-algebra.
+The ideal $I_t(\mathcal M)$ has the depth equal to 2. \end{itemize} \end{twr} In Section \ref{chapter6} we will need the following classical results on resultant. {\begin{lem} [{\cite[ Chapter 3, §6 Proposition 1, Proposition 3]{Cox-book}}] Let $R$ be a $\kk$-algebra.
 Let $f,g \in R[x]$.
-Then \begin{enumerate} \item The resultant $\res_x(f,g)$ of $f,g$ with respect to $x$ belongs to the ideal $(f,g) \cap R$. \item $\res_x(f,g)=0$ if and only if $f$ and $g$ admit common factor which has positive degree with respect to $x$. \end{enumerate} \end{lem}} In general the resultant is not stable under base change, see \cite[Chapter 3, §6]{Cox-book}, but in our case, the left argument will be a monic polynomial with respect to $x$.
+Then \begin{enumerate} \item The resultant $\res_x(f,g)$ of $f,g$ with respect to $x$ belongs to the ideal $(f,g) \cap R$. \item $\res_x(f,g)=0$ if and only if $f$ and $g$ admits a common factor which has a positive degree with respect to $x$. \end{enumerate} \end{lem}} In general the resultant is not stable under base change, see \cite[Chapter 3, §6]{Cox-book}, but in our case, the left argument will be a monic polynomial with respect to $x$.
 0.2 cm \begin{lem} [{\cite[Chapter 3, §6 Proposition 3]{Cox-book}}] Let $f,g \in R[x]$ and $f$ be a monic polynomial of the variable~$x$.
-The resultant is stable under base change of $R$, for every $\kk$-algebra homomorphism $R \to S$, image of resultant~$\res_x(f,g)$ in $S[x]$ is equal to resultant of images of $f,g$ in $S[x]$. \end{lem} 0.2 cm Since a considerable part of the motivation of this work comes from commutative algebra and the study of Hilbert scheme from the Gr\"obner basis angle, for example \cite{Aldo-HB}, we discuss the relation between monomial orders and $\Z$-gradings on the polynomial ring $k[x,y]$.
+The resultant is stable under base change of $R$, for every $\kk$-algebra homomorphism $R \to S$, image of resultant~$\res_x(f,g)$ in $S[x]$ is equal to the resultant of images of $f,g$ in $S[x]$. \end{lem} 0.2 cm Since a considerable part of the motivation of this work comes from commutative algebra and the study of Hilbert scheme from the Gr\"obner basis angle, for example \cite{Aldo-HB}, we discuss the relation between monomial orders and $\Z$-gradings on the polynomial ring $\kk[x,y]$.
 For reference on monomial orders see \cite[Section 1.2]{Greuel-book}.